sassoftware/iot-kubernetes-monitoring-esp/README.md

 Where:

-* The `customizations/monitoring` directory contains Loki and Promtail artifacts, sample Grafana dashboards for SAS Event Stream Processing, Kubernetes ingress definitions for the monitoring components, and the `user.env`  file with custom deployment settings:
+* The `customizations/monitoring` directory contains Loki and Alloy artifacts, sample Grafana dashboards for SAS Event Stream Processing, Kubernetes ingress definitions for the monitoring components, and the `user.env`  file with custom deployment settings:
 	* `dashboards` contains the sample Grafana dashboards.
     * `grafana` contains artifacts used to configure Grafana authentication and, optionally, deploy and configure the SAS Event Stream Processing Data Source Plug-in for Grafana.
-	* `loki` stores the artifacts used to deploy Loki and Promtail.
+	* `loki` stores the artifacts used to deploy Loki and Alloy.
-	* `monitors` contains the service monitor definition for Loki and Promtail.
+	* `monitors` contains the service monitor definition for Loki.
 	* `user.env` provides the configuration for the deployment of the monitoring components.
 If necessary, review and modify the settings before deploying.
 	* The `user-values-prom-operator-*-based.yaml.sample` files contain sample settings for host-based or path-based